rom1504/cc2dataset/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/rom1504/cc2imgcap/blob/master/notebook/cc2imgcap_getting_started.ipynb)
 [![Try it on gitpod](https://img.shields.io/badge/try-on%20gitpod-brightgreen.svg)](https://gitpod.io/#https://github.com/rom1504/cc2imgcap)

-Easily convert common crawl to image caption set using pyspark
+Easily convert common crawl to image caption set using pyspark.

+Common crawl has [7.5M warc files](https://commoncrawl.org/the-data/get-started/).
+They provide links of the web.
+This simple tool allows you to process one warc in about 20s and get image link along with the alt text.

+This makes it possible to do the first step of building a dataset like [laion5B](https://laion.ai/blog/laion-5b/) in 50k cpu core hours.
+That's $2k using aws EC2.

 ## Install